AydenHex/Stalkator/README.md

 *For now it only scrapes instagram followers and following

-*It only works on Windows, soon on Linux too
+*It only works on Windows

 *You need Google Chrome up to date !